syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data.md

 We can also export data from HTML table to an Excel worksheet, as described in [this blog post](https://www.syncfusion.com/blogs/post/easy-steps-to-export-html-tables-to-an-excel-worksheet-in-c.aspx).

-An online sample link to [Export from HTML table to an Excel worksheet](https://ej2.syncfusion.com/aspnetcore/Excel/HTMLToWorksheet#/material3) in ASP.NET Core.
+An online sample link to [export from HTML table to an Excel worksheet](https://ej2.syncfusion.com/aspnetcore/Excel/HTMLToWorksheet#/material3) in ASP.NET Core.

 The following screenshot represents the image of the input HTML file with a table.